How To Protect Your Wheels When Getting New Tires Installed August 04 2022

 I like to do as much as possible myself, because I have the luxury of time to do the extra steps that the installer often does not have time to do.
 I also want to reduce risk of damage to the wheels as much as reasonable.
 It is a little more work, and you'll need the right tools, but it's not too much effort in my opinion.
 You'll need the necessary equipment to get all four corners of your car in the air, transport all your wheels and tires to your installer, and properly torque your wheels to the car.
 This is stuff you probably already have if you work on your car.

 The first thing I do is take my wheels off and wash them.
 Most wheels have clear coat on them, so treat them like the paint on the body of your car.
 I use the same car wash shampoo that I use on the body of my car.
 Because I have previously treated my wheels with wheel wax, everything comes off easily with just car wash shampoo and a sponge.
 A nylon brush is nice for getting into tight spaces.
-For tougher, baked-on brake dust and grime, a specific wheel cleaner like Sonax Wheel Cleaner may be required.
+For tougher, baked-on brake dust and grime, a specific wheel cleaner like Sonax Wheel Cleaner* may be required.
+Sonax is awesome for dissolving brake dust.
 If you don't wash off all the dirt, the dirt becomes like sandpaper on the clear coat when you and the installer handle the wheels.
 When transporting the wheels, it also won't make a mess and get brake dust everywhere.
 It's also just nicer for your installer.

 I also remove the center caps and aftermarket valve stem caps.
 There is always a possibility that the installer can lose, damage or mix-up these items, so it's better to just take them off yourself and eliminate the possibility of that.
 It also makes the installer's job slightly easier.